chilltse/parking-report/items/report.md

     - The current colour scheme (particularly the orange accent colour used for highlights and buttons) does not meet WCAG contrast recommendations for accessibility.
     - There is no high-contrast mode or screen reader optimization.
 This makes the app difficult or impossible to use for visually impaired users or colour-blind individuals.

+4. **Bug 4: Imprecise detection near the border of no-parking zones:**
+    - When the GPS location is near the edge of a red violation zone, the system may inconsistently allow or block reporting.
+    - Consequence: May confuse users who appear to be “inside” the zone visually but are rejected by logic.
 > These known issues do not directly affect core functionality but highlight the need for improved adaptive design, accessibility compliance, and UX scalability across a wider range of devices.